Tagline: The Orient created the world’s deadliest art. Now there’s an American master!

 You could have fooled me.

-After ignoring the Colonel’s threats of court martial and stealthily escaping the base to which he has been confined, Joe sets about getting to the bottom of the island’s ninja-led conspiracy, and after bumping into a mysterious old man named Shinyuki, he begins to recall his childhood in great detail, one of crappy weapons training, cod spiritual philosophies, and surrogate fathers who can magically disappear in clouds of smoke, until one day they leave you behind forever.
+After ignoring the Colonel’s threats of court martial and stealthily escaping the base to which he has been confined, Joe sets about getting to the bottom of the island’s ninja-led conspiracy, and after bumping into a mysterious old man named Shinyuki, he begins to recall his childhood in great detail, one of crappy weapons training, cod spiritual philosophies, and surrogate fathers who can magically disappear in clouds of smoke.

-Worst of all is the fact that, in true jingoist fashion, our American protagonist masters the art of the Orient as a means to conquer those who utilise it as the spiritual practice it’s supposed to be, complete with Rambo bandannas and giant rocket launchers, with a big black fellow thrown in to counterbalance the flagrant racism.
+Worst of all is the fact that, in true jingoist fashion, our American protagonist masters the art of the Orient as a means to conquer those who utilise it as the spiritual practice it’s supposed to be, complete with Rambo bandannas, giant rocket launchers, and a big black fellow thrown in to counterbalance the flagrant racism.

 Flanked by two ninjas, the not-so-slick Joe drives his plastic sword through a barrel, seemingly missing both targets and putting himself at his opponents’ mercy.
 Moments later, another ninja appears dying from behind the barrel, causing his comrades to temporarily retreat in surprise and realise the true potential of their pretty-faced foe.
 If that wasn’t incredible enough, as with every other kill featured in the movie, there is absolutely no blood to be found anywhere.

 After making short work of Jackson during their on-base confrontation, Joe feels that further embarrassment is necessary and decides to get on his knees and place a bucket over his head, making him blind and therefore at his aggressor’s mercy.
 Right?
 Wrong!
 After pointing to his own head, Joe awaits Jackson’s strike, only to dispossess him of his weapon at the last moment, swooshing the stick an inch from Jackson’s terrified kisser.